idovcohen/beti-client/README.md

 ## Docker

-You can run this client on docker using by running the commands: docker build -t beti-client . docker run -d -p 4200:4200 beti-client
+You can run this client on docker using by running the commands

+docker build -t beti-client .

+docker run -d -p 4200:4200 beti-client

 ## Development server